WNMB

 WNMB (900 AM, "El Gallo") is a radio station licensed to North Myrtle Beach, South Carolina, United States, and serves the greater Myrtle Beach area.
 The station is licensed by the Federal Communications Commission (FCC) to broadcast at 900 kHz with a power of 250 watts during the day and 80 watts at night.
-The station previously went by the name "AM Stereo 900" and its slogan was "The Sound of North Myrtle Beach."
+The station previously went by the name "AM Stereo 900".
 The station most recently broadcast in high fidelity C-QUAM AM Stereo under a beach-oriented oldies format.
-Until August 1, 2015, WNMB was owned and operated by the family of Bill and Susi Norman who were original employees of the original WNMB when it signed on in 1972.
-WNMB FM existed from 1972-2000 when it was sold and the callsign changed to WEZV.
-Soon after, Bill Norman leased the AM station and changed the callsign to WNMB.
+Until August 1, 2015, WNMB was owned and operated by the family of Bill and Susi Norman who were original employees of the original WNMB (105.9 FM) when it signed on in 1972.
+WNMB FM existed from 1972 to 2000 when it was sold and changed its call sign to WEZV.
+Soon after, Bill Norman leased WGSN and changed its call sign to WNMB.
 Norman later purchased WNMB outright and continued the WNMB radio tradition on the Grand Strand.
 After several changes, the station broadcasts a Regional Mexican format.